chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Before embarking on a big project, please open an issue on the git repository and/or send an email to chapel-developers_ with a prefix of ``[Design]`` in the subject header for discussion with the community and to ensure that you are aware of any parallel efforts in that area.
-If the change will impact the user experience, it would be appropriate to additionally send this email to chapel-users_.
+It may also be a good idea to ask for input from the user community via the chapel-users_ mailing list.

 .. _Set up a branch for development: